pnp/sp-dev-fx-property-controls/docs/documentation/docs/guides/contributing.md

     git pull --rebase upstream dev
     ```

-- create a feature branch for your change.
-If you'll get stuck on an issue or merging your PR will take a while, this will allow you to have a clean dev branch that you can use for contributing other changes
+- Create a feature branch for your change.
+If you'll get stuck on an issue or merging your PR will take a while, this will allow you to have a clean dev branch that you can use for contributing other changes.

     ```sh
     git checkout -b my-contribution
     ```

-## DO's & DON'Ts
+## Dos and don'ts

 - **DO** follow the same project and test structure as the existing project.
 - **DO** include tests when adding new functionality and features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 - **DO** keep discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the conversation.
 - **DO NOT** submit PR's for coding style changes.
 - **DO NOT** surprise us with big PR's.
-Instead file an issue & start a discussion so we can agree on a direction before you invest a large amount of time.
+Instead, file an issue & start a discussion, so we can agree on a direction before you invest a large amount of time.
 - **DO NOT** commit code you didn't write.
 - **DO NOT** submit PR's that refactor existing code without a discussion first.